From Discrete to Continuous Symmetry

 Theorem: Cartan's Closed Subgroup Theorem

-Every closed subgroup of \(GL(n, \mathbb{C})\) is a smooth submanifold of
+Every closed subgroup of \(GL(n, \mathbb{C})\) is a smooth embedded submanifold of

 smooth maps with respect to this manifold structure.

-The proof requires the inverse function theorem on manifolds, which lies beyond our current
+The proof requires the inverse function theorem on manifolds, a tool that will become

 of \(GL(n, \mathbb{C})\) a "matrix Lie group" is not merely a convention —